ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 [Use the word clock selector page to compare other software/hardware designs to make.](https://github.com/ednieuw/WordclockSelector)<br>

 The clock can be controlled with:
-- an BLE serial monitor app on your phone,
+- a BLE serial monitor app on your phone,
 - a web page in a browser,
 - a serial cable connected to your PC,
 - a rotary encoder,